 This brings us to an important point.
 You shouldn't be visiting the barber with dirty hair.
 Plenty of places offer hair washing services, but that isn't an excuse to be nasty.
 Any day you get a haircut, you should shower before going.
 That doesn't mean you need to show up with dripping-wet hair.
 It means that asking someone to work with your grungy hair is obnoxious.

-While we’re at it, you shouldn’t be doing sweaty or gross work between your shower and haircut.
+While we're at it, you shouldn't be doing sweaty or gross work between your shower and haircut.
 That defeats the purpose.
-The reason they offer hair a hair wash is to get product out of your hair for a better cut.
-It’s not to deal with your poor hygiene.
+They offer a hair wash to get product out of your hair for a better cut.
+It's not to deal with your poor hygiene.